 Steven T. Dodge, MD, FACOG, joined the Missouri State University Physician Assistant Program in August 2003 and serves as the Department Head/Program Director.
 Dr. Dodge has also served the department as Clinical Coordinator.
 He graduated from the Southern Illinois University School of Medicine in 1975, completed the SIU Obstetrics & Gynecology residency in 1979 and a fellowship in Reproductive Endocrinology at Washington University in St. Louis in 1983.
 He also served 7 years in the US Army Medical Corps, ending as Chief of the Reproductive Endocrinology Service at Tripler Army Medical Center in Honolulu.
 Dr. Dodge has enjoyed his move from clinical medicine to medical education and also coordinates the obstetrics and gynecology portion of Clinical Medicine I and the Advanced Clinical Pharmacology course.

 Roberto Canales, DHSc, MS, PA-C is a tenured Associate Professor at Missouri State University.
 He serves as the Associate Program Director and Admissions Coordinator in the Department of Physician Assistant (PA) Studies.
 He joined the Missouri State University PA Department in July 2002.
 Prior to this, he had been a faculty member with the University of Texas Medical Branch (UTMB) Department of PA Studies from 1994 through 2002.
 He completed his PA education at UTMB in 1989, earning a Bachelor of Science in Physician Assistant Studies.
 He subsequently completed a Master of Science in Health Education and Promotion from the UTMB Graduate School of Biomedical Sciences, and in 2012, he completed doctoral studies through Nova Southeastern University, earning a Doctorate of Health Science.
 His clinical experience includes university, military and correctional facility settings and he has a particular interest in infectious disease and adult primary care medicine.
-He currently volunteers his PA services in an inner city health care clinic, which serves the local homeless population.
 His primary teaching responsibilities at the Missouri State University PA Program include coordination of Clinical Medicine I & II, Clinical Problem Solving Seminar, Professional Issues, and assisting in other didactic year courses, including Clinical Assessment I and II and Problem Solving.
 Finally, Dr. Canales also provides assistance in managing the clinical phase of education.

 Sharon Giboney, MSN, RNC, WHNP-BC, RNC-OB joined the faculty of the Missouri State University Physician Assistant Program in February 2010 as the Associate Clinical Coordinator.
 She progressed to Co-Clinical Coordinator and Clinical Supervisor.
 In February 2013 Sharon received an appointment as Clinical Assistant Professor.
 She continues her responsibilities as the Co-Clinical Coordinator and Clinical Supervisor for PAS .
 Sharon graduated from Burge School of Nursing (Cox College of Nursing) and received her BSN from Drury College (Drury University) in Springfield, Missouri.
 She graduated from the University of Texas Southwestern Medical School Women's Health Care Nurse Practitioner program in Dallas, Texas.
 She received her Master of Science in Nursing from Drexel University in Philadelphia, Pennsylvania.
 She practiced as a Women's Health Care Nurse Practitioner in a private office for fifteen years.
 During her years in private practice she served as a preceptor for both nurse practitioner and physician assistant students.
 She continues to practice clinically one day a week in a clinic for the underserved providing Women's Health in Springfield, Missouri.
 Sharon's responsibilities in the MSU PAS Program include clinical site and preceptor recruitment, yearly visits to clinical sites, scheduling of all clinical experiences and rotations for students, assisting students with clinical site questions, teaching, and lab responsibilities.